 GoodGuide scientists collect data on consumer products and chemical ingredients from a variety of sources.
 Product ingredient lists are obtained from manufacturers, either by referencing company websites or from the manufacturer directly.
 Health effect information is obtained from authoritative scientific and regulatory sources.
 GoodGuide assesses the quality and credibility of each contributing data source.
 We use industry-standard identification and cross-referencing systems to facilitate matching data from external sources (e.g., we use chemical CAS numbers to connect information about product ingredients with chemical health effects).

 GoodGuide strives to be the most reliable source of information about the potential health effects of consumer products.
 We focus on ensuring we have correct and complete ingredient lists for a product, which may not always be available on manufacturer websites.
 We have systems that allow product manufacturers to provide ingredient information directly to GoodGuide, because they are in the best position to know exactly what is in their products.
-Each GoodGuide product page notes the source of the ingredient data—Provided by the brand or Collected by GoodGuide.
+Each GoodGuide product page notes the source of the ingredient data — Provided by the brand.
+Rated by GoodGuide.

 Long-time users of GoodGuide are certain to notice a big change with our October 2016 release.
 Our ratings now focus on the health impacts of products only — GoodGuide no longer includes company-level ratings of a brand's environmental or social performance.